 The focus for eighth grade Spanish is to strengthen and expand language skills and to complicate and deepen an understanding of Spanish-speaking communities at both local and international levels.
-Students consider how language is treated socially, challenge definitions of language and literacy, and explore the relationship between language, power, and privilege.
-Students will engage in various units relating to the history and culture of the Spanish-speaking world, which include themes such as language prejudice and justice, colonization of the Americas, and the continued resistance of indigenous peoples in Latin America.
+Students use authentic resources and comprehensible novels to learn to communicate in the target language about social justice issues including the environment, immigration and other current events.

 In eighth grade Spanish, students deepen, broaden, and strengthen their proficiency with oral and written communication.
-By the end of eighth grade, students engage in sustained discourse, reading, and writing, demonstrate comfort with day-to-day conversation and show a high level of accuracy with grammatical structures.
-Through the use of communication- and task-based activities, movement and games, songs, projects, and partner and group work, students practice and apply their Spanish.
-Students have regular homework practice and are assessed both formally and informally through regular class activities, skill checks, projects, performance tasks, and written unit assessments.
+By the end of eighth grade, students engage in sustained discourse, reading, and writing, and demonstrating comfort with day-to-day conversation.
+Students practice Spanish using a wide-variety of task-based activities.
+Students have regular homework practice and are assessed both formally and informally in all four communication skill areas: reading, listening, writing, and speaking.